 J. & F. GARRETT, Agents.

-AND FOR SALE .-- The subscriber wishing to move to the Southwest, offers for sale the tract of land on which he now resides, lying eight miles south of Raleigh, and one mile north of Rand's mill on the waters of Swift Creek, and in a healthy and intelligent neighborhood.
-Said tract contains about 640 acres.; there is enough land cleared, and in a high state of cultivation, for a four horse farm, cultivating one-half alternately.
+Greensboro', N. C., Feb.
+2nd, 1858.
+AND FOR SALE .-- The subscriber wishing to move to the Southwest, offers for sale the tract of on which he now resides, lying eight miles south of Raleigh, and one mile north of Rand's mill on the waters of Swift Creek, and in a healthy and intelligent neighborhood.

+Said tract contains about 640 acres.; there is enough land cleared, and in a bigh state of cultivation, for a four horse farm, cultivating one-half alternately.
 There is on the tract a good two story dwelling house containing eight rooms, and a basement, newly fitted up.
 There are also all the necessary outhouses of a well-regulated farm, with a well of excellent water in the yard.
-The farm is well lapted to the growth of Corn, Cotton Wheat and Oats.
-For further particulars address JOHN MITCHENER,
+The farm is well dapt ed to the growth of Corn, Cotton Wheat and Oats.

+For further particulars address